-Martin Seligman of the School of Arts and Sciences discusses the difference between the physical and psychological ideas of happiness.
+Martin Seligman of the School of Arts and Sciences is cited for his research on mental health and happiness.

 School of Arts & Sciences

 Sarah Tishkoff and Wen-Ya Ko of the Perelman School of Medicine comment on their research on new evidence of how the human genome has fought back against malaria.
 Tishkoff also holds an appointment in the School of Arts and Sciences.

 Penn Grad Student Utpal Sandesara to Give Talk at Penn Bookstore on 1979 Machhu Dam Disaster in India

 PHILADELPHIA – Utpal Sandesara, who is pursuing a medical degree and doctorate in social anthropology at the University of Pennsylvania, will present archival research and first-hand accounts of India’s 1979 Machhu Dam disaster at the Penn Bookstore at 36th and Walnut streets Friday, June 17, at 5 p.m.